 New Brighton State Beach Camping

 The campground at New Brighton Beach State Park is very popular during the summertime, so it is a good idea to make reservations if you want to camp there.
 Best Campsites New Brighton State Beach.
 Sites 73 -79, 82, 87, 88, and 90 are situated on the bluff and have ocean views.
 These campsites are considered premium and cost more than regular sites.
 47 to 56 are the only sites with hookups.

 The campground has electricity and water, but no sewer hookups.
 There is a dump station, though.
 The sites can accommodate RVs that are up to 36’ feet long.
 The restrooms at the camp are fully functional and include hot showers, although the hot showers need to be paid for.
 Campground Reservations

 The visitor center at New Brighton Beach contains exhibits exploring the history of migrations into the Pacific Northwest by the various peoples who have made the area their home.

 Some children’s activities, including arts and crafts, may be scheduled during the summer as well.
-In addition, the New Brighton Beach participates in California’s Junior Ranger Program, designed for children ages 7-12, and designed to provide children insights into geology, ecology, and the flora and fauna of the park.
+Also, the New Brighton Beach participates in California’s Junior Ranger Program, designed for children ages 7-12, and designed to provide children insights into geology, ecology, and flora and fauna of the park.

 New Brighton State Beach is located east of Santa Cruz in the city.
-1500 Park Ave, Capitola, CA 95010
+1500 Park Ave, Capitola, California.